mkucmus/doc/developer/architecture/event_sourcing.rst

 To implement event sourcing we use an external library called `Broadway <https://github.com/broadway/broadway>`_.

-Not everything in Open Loyalty is event sourced.
+No everything in Open Loyalty is event sourced.
 And that’s fine.